Helping the Noncompliant Child (HNC)

 Population:

-• Status — Participants were parents and children who had previously participated in a training program.
+- Status — Participants were parent-child pairs who had previously participated in a training program.

 Location/Institution: Not specified

-This study utilized information from Griest et al. (1982) to report on the effectiveness of the Hanf Parent Training Program [now called Helping the Noncompliant Child (HNC)] approximately 4½ years after the program.
-The participants were parent and child pairs who had previously participated in a training program aimed at alleviating problems with compliance and aggression.
-Measures utilized include the Revised Problem Behavior Checklist (RPBC), the Issues Checklist (IC), the Conflict Behavior Questionnaire (CBQ), the Children's Depression Inventory (CDI), the Perceived Competence Scale for Children (PCSC), the Rating Scale of Child's Actual Competence (RSCAC), the Parent Competency Inventory (PCI), the Beck Depression Inventory (BDI), the Dyadic Adjustment Scale (DAS), and the O'Leary Porter Scale (OPS).
-Results showed the adolescents in the Parent Training group were functioning similarly to those in the comparison group.
+The purpose of the study was to report on the effectiveness of the Hanf Parent Training Program [now called Helping the Noncompliant Child (HNC)] aimed at alleviating problems with compliance and aggression.
+Participants were assigned to either the Hanf Parent Training Program or to a publicly recruited comparison group.
+Measures utilized include the Revised Problem Behavior Checklist (RPBC), the Issues Checklist (IC), the Conflict Behavior Questionnaire (CBQ), the Children’s Depression Inventory (CDI), the Perceived Competence Scale for Children (PCSC), the Rating Scale of Child’s Actual Competence (RSCAC), the Parent Competency Inventory (PCI), the Beck Depression Inventory (BDI), the Dyadic Adjustment Scale (DAS), and the O’Leary Porter Scale (OPS).
+Results indicate that the adolescents in the Hanf Parent Training Program were functioning similarly to those in the comparison group.
 Higher scores were found for conflict behavior, according to parent ratings and for anxiety, according to teacher ratings.
-Children in the Parent Training group were also found to have more academic performance difficulties.
-Limitations of the study include a high attrition rate and lack of a matched comparison group.
+Children in the Hanf Parent Training Program were also found to have more academic performance difficulties.
+Limitations include the high attrition rate, lack of information in the methods sections, and lack of a matched comparison group.

-Length of controlled postintervention follow-up: Approximately 4 and one-half years.
+Length of controlled postintervention follow-up: Approximately 4.5 years.

 Population: